poeml/mirrorbrain/trunk/docs/installation/source.rst

     confuse you.)

-TODO: describe decent logging setup
+TODO: describe a decent logging setup

 * further things that you might want to configure: